act65/masters-thesis/notes/summaries.md

 - As training proceeds, and more symmetries have been observed.
 There might be very many pairs that are 'similar'.
 Want to visualise these clusters?!
 - Oh...
 All we are doing is clustering based on a similarity measure...
 How does that relate to symmetry and quotients?

+##### Is a good representation sufficient for sample efficient reinforcement learning?

+Not sure what they mean by lower bounds.
+In my mind a lower bound says something like;
+for any problem, we require at least n samples to achieve optimal performance.
+Rather, their construction of the lower bound is based on a single, hard to solve problem.

+Bc of the structure of their hard problem, all of the complexity comes from the reward function.
+Making their insight that the transition fn doesnt contribute to complexity, no very insightful.
+Their transition fn is constrained to be one of a binary tree?!
+No loops.

+Also.
+A lower bound really should take into account the ability to find patterns.

 ***